Advanced Surgery

 Cruciate & Knee Surgery

 Cranial cruciate ligament failure is a common orthopaedic problem in dogs.
 The ligament helps to stabilise the knee joint whilst allowing it to flex & extend.
-Most commonly the ligament fails because of a degenerative process in which case the other ligament may be affected at some time also.
-Less commonly the cause is purely an athletic injury in an active dog that jumps.
+Most commonly, the ligament fails due to a degenerative process, in which case the other ligament may also be affected at some point.
+Less commonly, the cause is purely an athletic injury in an active dog that jumps.

 We also perform a technique using a lateral stabilising suture to ensure that the joint is held in place as tightly as possible to stabilise it.
 This is the most common surgery performed for dog anterior cruciate ligament rupture.

-We will check your dog 5 days later and again at 10-14 days after the operation.
-We also routinely do a follow up xray to ensure everything has stayed in position for the first month.
-If all is well at this stage we can start to increase exercise levels whilst remaining on a lead.
+We check your dog 5 days after surgery and again at 10-14 days.
+We also routinely perform a follow up xray to ensure everything has stayed in position for the first month.
+If all is well at this stage, we can start to increase exercise levels whilst remaining on a lead.
 Most dogs will be fine to run around after 2-3 months.
-We highly recommend our physiotherapist Chloe to speed the recovery of your pet after stifle surgery.
+We highly recommend our physiotherapist, Chloe, to speed the recovery of your pet after stifle surgery.

 Cruciate and knee surgery